freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/take-home-projects/build-an-image-search-abstraction-layer.english.md

 <strong>User Story:</strong> I can get the image URLs, alt text and page URLs for a set of images relating to a given search string.
 <strong>User Story:</strong> I can paginate through the responses by adding a ?offset=2 parameter to the URL.
 <strong>User Story:</strong> I can get a list of the most recently submitted search strings.
-Once you've finished implementing these user stories, enter the URLs for both your live app and your GitHub repository and click the "I've completed this challenge" button.
+Once you've finished implementing these user stories, enter the URL to your live app and, optionally, your GitHub repository.
+Then click the "I've completed this challenge" button.
 You can get feedback on your project by sharing it on the <a href='https://forum.freecodecamp.org/' target='_blank'>freeCodeCamp forum</a>.
 </section>